nguyen8amk1/My_Own_Philosophy_of_Everything/concepts/mathematical_thinking.md

             -> make things MORE likely to happens since things can happen one way or another
         + not

         + implies
+            vd: A implies B

+            -> and, or, not doesn't require a relationship between 2 statement -> purely in terms of truth and falsity -> implies does, involves causality (nhan qua)

+            -> implication has 2 parts:
+                + truth: we care about this part
+                    -> THE (MATERIAL) CONDITIONAL
+                    -> use '=>' symbol
+                + causation(nhan qua): we don't care about this :v

+            -> vd: A => B : the truth part of A implies B (not the whole thing, cause we ditch the causation part) antecedent(tien su) => consequent(he qua)

+            -> We don't care about the meaning, relation between A and B -> WE ONLY CARE ABOUT THE TRUTH/FALSE of them to make a conclusion

         + for all
         + there exists
         -> combinations are commutitive